 Minimum costs and minimum points required as of Oct.
 14, 2019.

-New cardholders can earn up to 100,000 bonus points: Cardholders earn 50,000 points after spending $1,000 on purchases and paying the annual fee in full, both within the first 90 days.
-Cardholders can earn an additional 50,000 points after spending a total of $6,000 on purchases within the first 12 months.
+New cardholders can Earn 50,000 bonus points after spending $1,000 on purchases and paying the annual fee in full within the first 90 days.
+Earn an additional 50,000 bonus points after spending a total of $6,000 on purchases within the first 12 months.
 That breaks down to about $500 in credit card spend a month, which can be doable for many, especially if you tend to charge a lot of your regular expenses each month.
 If the points you redeem are worth 1.4 cents each, that bonus would amount to $1,400 in value.